 No, as long as you are physically capable to perform the duties of an Alaska State Trooper.

-I saw on Facebook there is now a delayed entry program for active duty military members, how does this process work?
+I saw on Facebook there is now a delayed entry program, how does this process work?

-We do have a “delayed entry” program.
-You would apply for the academy that starts before you get out of the military.
-We have 2 academies a year, Spring (starts mid-February) and Fall (starts early August).
-The applications for these academies open approximately 11 months prior to the given academy.
-You would have to be available for all testing, including the background investigation phase and if selected for the testing in Anchorage.
-If you receive a confirmed job offer but are unable to attend the academy due to military service the department will hold your position for 1 calendar year, from the date of offer.
+We do have a delayed entry program; applicants eligible for delayed entry are: US Military, student (attending higher education) or under an employment contract.
+You would apply for the academy that starts before you complete your prior commitment.
+We have 2 academies a year, Spring (starts mid-February) and Fall (starts late July).
+The applications for these academies open approximately 7-11 months prior to the given academy (we have 2 times we accept applications for the given academy).
+You would have to be available for all testing, including the background investigation phase (conducted over the phone and through email) and if selected for the testing in Anchorage.
+If you receive a confirmed job offer but are unable to attend the academy due to prior commitment (military, higher education, or employment contract) the department will hold your position until the next academy, dependent upon approval of delayed entry.

 I wish to be a pilot for the Alaska State Troopers; how do I become a pilot for the department?